Choosing a puppy from a litter

 A puppy should be no younger than 8-12 weeks of age before being separated from its mother.
 Any younger is too early, even if the puppy has been weaned.
-Puppies kept in the litter until they are three months of age rarely exhibit dog aggression later if the socialisation process is continued after they enter their human/dog pack.
+Puppies kept in the litter until they are three months of age rarely exhibit dog aggression later if the socialization process is continued after they enter their human/dog pack.

 However, problems can arise if the puppy is largely isolated from human contact during these early months.
-During his first 16 weeks you should keep your puppy around your home (apart from going to the vets) so he doesn't pick up a disease from the park or pavement.
+During his first 16 weeks you should keep your puppy around your home (apart from going to the vets) so he doesn't pick up a disease from the park or sidewalk.

 Avoid bottle fed puppies